meleu/bats-tutorial/README.md

 Now you can run your test multiple times.

-You could do the `rm` in the test code itself, but if would get skipped on failures.
+You could do the `rm` in the test code itself, but it would get skipped on failures.

 **Important notes about the `teardown` function:**

 - it runs after **every single** test in a file, regardless of test success.
-- as a test ends at its first failure, using `teardown` make sure it's a code to be always executed
+- as a test ends at its first failure, using `teardown` make sure it's a code to be always executed.
-- each `.bats` file can only one `teardown` function
+- each `.bats` file can only have one `teardown` function.
-- if you need a different `teardown`, create it with the tests that will need it in a separate file
+- if you need a different `teardown`, create it with the tests that will need it in a separate file.

 ## Test what you can, `skip` what you can't test